Farm to School

 The bill is a win-win-win for farmers, students, and communities – it increases children’s access to fresh foods, supports family farmers, and helps to build strong local food economies.

-The National Farm to School Network (NFSN), founded in 2007, sprouted from the desire to support community-based food systems, strengthen family farms, and improve student health.
-NFSN was launched by a collaboration of more than 30 organizations seeking to shape the burgeoning farm to school movement, which has grown from a handful of schools in the late 1990s to approximately 38,000 schools in all 50 states today.
+The National Farm to School Network (NFSN) sprouted from the desire to support community-based food systems, strengthen family farms, and improve student health.
+NFSN was launched by a collaboration of more than 30 organizations seeking to shape the burgeoning farm to school movement.
+It's grown from a handful of schools in the late 1990s to approximately 38,000 schools in all 50 states today.